 Open up your YouTube analytics dashboard, open up your Facebook analytics dashboard, see where your fans are based outside of Uganda.
 Using this information, list the top 3 countries as potential bases.
 Look through your personal network to see if you have friends, or if you know any of your top fans in these countries.
 Get in touch with them and explain that you need a base to work on a new project.
 Start with 3 to 6 months.
 Make sure you’ve mastered semi-live / acoustic performance so that you can do small intimate gigs in the new base with 1 or 2 local gigmen there.
 Building teams on foreign land is slow, difficult, and expensive.
 Getting one or two gig partners is doable.

 It sounds bad but it might turn out to be a blessing in disguise.
 Perhaps this is what it takes to shake us out of our little comfort zone.
 Good luck, and let me know how it goes if you decide to take action.

 About Elijah Kitaka

-Ugandan tech executive and music entrepreneur with over 20 years track record.
+Ugandan tech executive and musicpreneur with over 20 years track record.
 Spent 5 years at Google in Strategic Partnerships and Developer / Startup Ecosystem teams covering Sub-Saharan Africa.
-Ex-Head of Technology at Uganda’s National Social Security Fund, and held several roles at Global Trust Bank and Barclays Bank.
+Ex-Head of Technology at Uganda’s National Social Security Fund, and held several roles at Global Trust, Barclays, and Stanbic/Standard Bank.
 Founded Ugandan’s first mobile value-added services and payments aggregation company, True African (197), back in the early 2000s.

-As a music industry entrepreneur; Cofounded SongBoost – an analytics mobile app-based service providing radio airplay tracking and placement across 8 countries in Africa, and FEZAH – a platform at the forefront of monetising Ugandan live music internationally.
+As a musicpreneur; Cofounded SongBoost – an analytics mobile app-based service providing radio airplay tracking and placement across 8 countries in Africa, and FEZAH – a platform at the forefront of monetising Ugandan live music internationally.